wchiquito/jj-for-everyone.github.io/src/update_bookmark.md

 jj commit -m "Add project description to readme"
 ```

-There's a neat trick here for the `commit` command:
+The above command uses a neat trick.
-If you already have a short description in mind, you can pass it directly with the `-m` flag (short for `--message`).
+If you already have a short description in mind, you can pass it directly to `jj commit` with the `-m` flag (short for `--message`).
 This can be faster than opening a separate text editor.

 `jj log` shows us a new commit on top of the one we pushed to the remote: